atapas/react-clip-path/README.md

 # react-clip-path
-`react-clip-path` is a simple React-based package to create shapes declaratively using `CSS` clip-path property.
+`react-clip-path` is a React-based open-source project to create shapes declaratively using `CSS` clip-path property.
+It is available as NPM to download and install.

 # 🔥 Why do you need this?
 You may need `react-clip-path` when,